Wilcox Pass Trail, in Jasper National Park near the Columbia Icefield, offers spectacular mountain and glacier views.

 Where to Stay

 Glacier View Lodge is the closest hotel, with 32 luxurious rooms in the Columbia Icefield Discovery Centre.
-Choose from a stay only, or all-inclusive experience that includes a cocktail reception, private tours of the Skywalk and Athabasca Glacier, and stargazing with an interpreter and high-power telescope (weather permitting).
+Choose from a stay only, or all-inclusive experience that includes a cocktail reception, and private tours of the Columbia Icefield Skywalk (evening) and Athabasca Glacier (morning).
 Read about our experience here: Treat yourself to a luxurious stay at Glacier View Lodge.

 The nearest campground is Wilcox Pass Campground.
 If that one is full, try Icefield (tent only) Campground, or Icefields Centre RV Campground a few kilometres north.
 All three campgrounds are first come, first served.
 Visit Parks Canada for more information.